Lothindir/API-2021-SMTP/README.md

 First you need to open a terminal in the folder containing the provided DockerFile.

 Then, use `docker build -t mockmock .` to build an image named *mockmock*.
 This step might take a couple of minutes.
-Linux users might need to use **sudo** for this command to work.

 Once it's done, use `docker run -d -p 25:25 -p 8282:8282 --name mockmock mockmock` to create a container running *mockmock* image and run it in detached mode.